stolostron/kui-web-terminal/docs/architecture.md

   - `kubectl` commands can be very cpu consuming.
 According to some tests, currently we can at most support 10 concurrent clients sending `kubectl` requests (as we have 300m cpu limits)
   - hard to scale: current architecture has websocket & user home folder (stateful), so need sticky session if we are doing horizontal scaling.
 - non-persistent home folder
-  - every time websocket closed we remove home folder
+  - every time a websocket is closed we remove home folder
 - potential security problems
   - rbash is easy to hack
   - we are using root account